Advertisement

 Did you know?

-In 1925, by the time this person was merely 11 years old, in July, the Scopes Trial - often called the Scopes Monkey Trial - took place, prosecuting a substitute teacher for teaching evolution in school.
+In 1925, when this person was just 11 years old, in July, the Scopes Trial - often called the Scopes Monkey Trial - took place, prosecuting a substitute teacher for teaching evolution in school.
 Tennessee had enacted a law that said it was "unlawful to teach human evolution in any state-funded school".
 William Jennings Bryan headed the prosecution and Clarence Darrow headed the defense.
 The teacher was found guilty and fined $100.
 An appeal to the Supreme Court of Tennessee upheld the law but overturned the guilty verdict.

 ADVERTISEMENT BY ANCESTRY.COM